83ffcchisl03cb4c5nzyx8y3hh5pua

 Tell us your marketing consent preferences

-To give your consent, please fill in the form below.
+Please give your consent by completing the form below.
 If you have preferences or wish to decline consent, please ensure this is completed on the form so we have these details on file.

 Family Consent - Helen & Douglas House

-To give consent, please complete the form below.
+If you're supported by, or been supported by Helen & Douglas House, you can give your consent by completing the form below.
+You must be over 16 or a parent/guardian of anyone younger.
 You can specify your preferences/exclusions on the form.
-Before you start make sure you have: your child’s name, DOB and condition, and details of parent/guardians including email, phone and address.
+Before you start make sure you have: child’s name, DOB and condition, and details of parent/guardians including email, phone and address.

 Step 1 of 3